AdityaaSonar24/Personal-Portfolio/README.md

 Aditya's Portfolio
 Welcome to my personal portfolio!
-This repository showcases my skills, projects, and experiences as a [Your Profession/Title].
-I am passionate about [mention a few key areas of interest or expertise].
+This repository showcases my skills, projects, and experiences as a Software Engineer.

 Table of Contents
 About Me